petr166/wd-sample-task/README.md

 - npm v6.4.1
 - mongoDb v3.4.9

-> there are the versions used in development, i guess it would work with others
+> these are the versions used in development, i guess it would work with others

 ## Run